 A 2015 project, Is This Frisco?, photo-a-day blog showcased the city of San Francisco.

 The theme for his 2017 series, Wall & Ground, consisted of what he calls wallscapes and groundscapes; where a wall or the ground becomes a canvas for the light and shadows that strike it.

 The theme for his latest 365 series, See Levels Rise (2019), centered around climate change and shoreline photography.
-It begins in San Francisco's Bay Area and concludes with Melbourne's Port Phillip Bay.
+It began in San Francisco's Bay Area and concluded with Melbourne's Port Phillip Bay.

 Diploma of Art and Design,

 Prahran College of Advanced Education, Melbourne

 at you, a black and white image invites inspection."